URiem/worldtravellog/README.md

 The Log Entry Detail view allows both registered and unregistered users to view the details of a Log Entry by clicking on the title and teaser of log entry card on the various list view pages.
 The title, featured image, year and country are displayed in the header.
 Below the header the description is featured followed by the image gallery associated with the entry.

-Registered users will have access to buttons that allow them to update or delete and entry, a form that allows them to add more images or delete images.
+Registered users will have access to buttons that allow them to update or delete an entry, a form that allows them to add more images or delete images.
 These features are absent on the detail view if users are not logged in or if they are not the author of the entry.

 ![Log Detail View Registered User and Author](/static/media/docs/logdetailview.png)